 Colorado is known for its dynamic and surprising weather patterns, and this season is no exception.
-Unless you’ve been under a snow-covered rock all winter, you’ve come to the same conclusion we’ve come to at Mountain Chalet.
-Our normal timeline for fun on our favorite high-alpine trails has been modified.
-With deep snow sitting closer to the trailheads than we’ve seen in recent years, we have a few things to reckon with but don’t cancel your trip.
+Once again, our normal timeline for fun on our favorite high-alpine trails will be different.
+With deep snow sitting closer to the trailheads than we might be used to, we have a few things to reckon with but don’t cancel your trip.
 Mountain Chalet can help.

 We’ve heard of several people that were thwarted as they found themselves unprepared for the conditions they met early in their journeys.
 We’ve seen recent aerial photographs of the basin surrounding Capital Peak and it’s more snowy than even mid-February has looked in quite some time.